DataFire/Integrations/integrations/generated/beezup/README.md

 ### orderByDirection
 * orderByDirection `string` (values: Ascending, Descending): Indicate which direction to order results by

+### orderChangeType
+* orderChangeType `string`: The business operation type that can be done on an orde

 ### orderExportationReporting
 * orderExportationReporting `object`: Represent the reporting of the Order report exportations